About the Retreat

-- some people like to bring a blanket to put over themselves whilst in seated meditation
+- most people like to bring a blanket to put over themselves whilst in seated meditation

 We’ll provide lacto-ovo vegetarian meals.
 We ask you to put aside all food preferences during sesshin.
 If you have a medical dietary requirement, you will have noted this on the Application Form.
 We will do our best to accommodate such special requirements, but cannot guarantee this.
 If you have any special requirements that have not been notified to us in your Application Form , then we have to ask you to make your own arrangements to bring any special foods.
 The main meal of the day is lunch.

 A light meal will be provided on the evening of the first day, please make arrangements for your own lunch on that day.

 Open Way is a not-for-profit organisation.
 The money you pay to attend sesshin is calculated to cover sesshin costs, and to provide a small surplus.
 This surplus is used to help Open Way cover its operating expenses and continue to support the founding teacher of Open Way Zen, Master Hogen Yamahata (Hogen san) Hogen-san never charged for his teaching, but you may wish to make a direct donation (called dana in Sanskrit) to help Hogen-san cover his ongoing living expenses whilst in retirement as he organizes his many years of teaching into written form.
 A dana box will be found in the meditation hall and will be emptied daily by one of the retreat officers.